-(i) The Group has undertaken a project awarded by Gurugram Metropolitan Development Authority ("GMDA") to a consortium Out of the four ducts, the Group will be given right of use of two ducts for monetizing its investments.
-One duct along with Optical Fibre Cable shall be used solely by GMDA and one duct will be spare and will be in the custody of GMDA, maintenance of the above network infrastructure for a period of 21 years on its own cost.
+(i) The Group has undertaken a project awarded by Gurugram Metropolitan Development Authority ("GMDA") to a consortium of which the Group is a party which involves laying of four ducts for creation of Optical Fibre cable backbone network for Gurugram smart city as per the designs approved by GMDA.
+The entire infrastructure shall be in the ownership of GMDA; Out of the four ducts, the Group will be given right of use of two ducts for monetizing its investments.
+One duct along with Optical Fibre Cable shall be used solely by GMDA and one duct will be spare and will be in the custody of GMDA, revenue earned out of the said duct shall be shared between GMDA and the consortium.
+The Group shall also undertake maintenance of the above network infrastructure for a period of 21 years on its own cost.